 Tell your doctor right away:

-if symptoms of TB or any other infection appear during treatment (such as fever, cough, feeling tired, wounds etc);
+if symptoms of TB or any other infection appear during treatment (such as fever, persistent cough, weight loss, listlessness or lack of energy, skin sores, problems with your teeth and gums, burning when you pass urine, etc);

-if you develop cancer, skin lesions, or if existing lesions change appearance;
+if you develop cancer, skin lesions – (skin spots or sores), or if existing lesions change appearance;

-(bruising, bleeding, paleness), nervous system disorders such as multiple sclerosis (numbness, tingling, muscle weakness) or if you become pregnant while using HUMIRA.
+nervous system disorders (such as numbness, or tingling, arm or leg weakness, double vision).
+Tell your doctor right away if you become pregnant while using HUMIRA.

 If you use HUMIRA during pregnancy, your baby may have a higher risk of getting an infection.